rinkug/ideas-rinku-personal/review-checklist.md

 - [x] Logos/images formatting
 - [x] Check is tags are set properly for displaying
 - [x] Check if professional proof-reading required.
 If yes, initiate and follow-through the entire proecedure
+- [x] Check preview site
+- [x] Check if it conforms to .md requirements of bssw.io frontend website and not just github

 ## Content Types Criteria Checklist